Galaxy Diagnostics Launches Nanotrap® Urine Test for Lyme Borreliosis

 When we announced our partnership with Galaxy Diagnostics — a social venture and One Health company on a mission to build awareness and offer the best testing for flea and tick-borne infections — we knew they were poised to offer innovative technology in confirming the detection of Bartonella infection and Lyme Borrelia infection.
 We are excited to have them as a Founding Lab on our network because their innovation continues to drive advancements in the industry.

 Groundbreaking, Revolutionary Testing

 Additionally, the test reduces concern for false positive results by direct detection of Outer surface protein A (OspA) antigen, which prior research has shown is detectable in the urine of Lyme disease patients.
-Borrelia burgdorferi are known to aggregate in the bladder and are an important means of confirming infection in rodent models of Lyme Disease.
+Borrelia burgdorferi is known to aggregate in the bladder and is an important means of confirming infection in rodent models of Lyme Disease.

 The Nanotrap® Urine Test offers the convenience of detection through urine samples, which is a big advantage for children, the elderly, and those who dislike needles.
-Urine also has fewer inhibitory substances than blood that may interfere with detection of the target (protein or DNA).
+Urine also has fewer inhibitory substances than blood which may interfere with the detection of the target (protein or DNA).